mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 ## Cursor-based pagination

-You can adapt the pagination to use cursor-based pagination on your server.
+You can adapt the pagination for your cursor-based pagination.
 To do so, you just have to keep track of the next cursor associated with each page you fetched.

 {{"demo": "pages/components/data-grid/pagination/CursorPaginationGrid.js", "bg": "inline"}}